Scalingo/documentation/src/_posts/platform/databases/2000-01-01-duplicate.md

 ## Scripting the Solution

 Almost all the steps described above can be automated, thanks to the Scalingo CLI tool (and some Bash glue).
-Here is a simple example of what can be done:
+Here is a basic example of what can be done:

 ```bash
 #!/usr/bin/env bash